 1. Source The source, which can also be called logical information, is the information that we want to say or transmit. $2. \ Encode$ We want to encode the information that we want to transmit in a larger system in order to protect it.
 3. Noise The noise, which is sometimes also called channel, will corrupt our information.
 The noise can be of all sorts of different natures.
-4. Decode The decoding consists on taking the corrupted information and bringing it back to uncorrupted information.
-In order to illustrate the decomposition of a code, let us consider the wellknown the repetition code as an example Example 1.1 The four parts of the three-bit repetition code are (see Fig. ??):
+4. Decode In order to illustrate the decomposition of a code, let us consider the wellknown the repetition code as an example Example 1.1.
+The four parts of the three-bit repetition code are (see Fig. 1): 1.
+Source The simplest logical information consists of a single bit, {0,1}.

-&lt;sup>1For example, most of the improvement of the capacity of a CD to the capacity of a DVD is mainly due to the introduction of a better error code.
+1For example, most of the improvement of the capacity of a CD to the capacity of a DVD is mainly due to the introduction of a better error code.